Green and golden bell frog: Diet and predators

 to capture mosquito wrigglers.
 The relative proportion that various prey make up in the frog's diet is not known.
 In observed studies of captive frogs, they eat less in cooler periods of the year, and frogs in the wild ate less during breeding periods.
 Younger frogs were also seen to forage longer into the warmer months to build up food stocks than fully matured frogs.

 Natural predators include wading birds, such as reef egrets, white-faced herons, white ibises and swamp harriers.
-Other predators include snakes, skinks, red foxes, tortoises, and eels and other fish, such as redfin perch, several varieties of gudgeon, and a range of invertebrate predators, such as the large brown mantis.
+Other predators include snakes, skinks, red foxes, tortoises, and eels and other fish, such as redfin perch, plague minnows, empire gudgeons, fire-tailed gudgeons, and a range of invertebrate predators, such as the large brown mantis.
 Predation on adult frogs has been recorded for the red-bellied black snake, tiger snake, laughing kookaburra, and sacred kingfisher; wading birds and other snakes, such as the green tree snake, are also believed to be predators of the frog.
 The relative magnitude of the various predatorial threats to the frog and its tadpoles is not known.
-Before the frog became rare, and when subsistence lifestyles were more common, it was hunted and eaten by Australian Aborigines.
+Before the frog became rare, and when subsistence lifestyles were more common, it was hunted and eaten by Aboriginal Australians.
 It was also used in dissection demonstrations in biology classes, and caught by humans for feeding pet reptiles.